 - Basting brushes - Basting brushes are a great way to layer on flavor as your vegetables are cooking!

-Most vegetables cook evenly and are less likely to stick if marinated first.
-A marinade is made of three main components:
+Most vegetables cook evenly and are less likely to stick to the grill if they are marinated first.
+A basic marinade is made of three main components:

 - an oil